party-repl/clojure-party-repl/readme.md

 ### Using multiple REPLs simultaneously support
-- [ ] When executing code from a file, find which project the file is in, and run the code in the REPL that corresponds to that project.
+- [x] When executing code from a file, find which project the file is in, and run the code in the REPL that corresponds to that project.
 Otherwise, fall back to the last used REPL.
-How can we do this on the guest side which doesn't have access to all the files? *(in progress)*
-- [ ] Add the project name to the title of the REPL editors *(in progress)*
+- [x] Add the project name to the title of the REPL editors
-- [ ] If multiple REPLs are open, instead of choosing a REPL by project, add an option to execute code in the REPL that is currently visible in the editor.
-For example, if you have multiple REPLs tabs open, it will choose the one that's visible and not in the background.
-Or if multiple REPLs are visible on screen (or all of them not on screen) fall back to the last recently used REPL. *(in progress)*
+- [x] When an user sends code from an untitled/unsaved file, it should be sent to the current REPL.

 ### User interface improvements